 - Seen several times in Bleach, with one jarring example standing out: during the Ichigo vs Kenpachi battle, the former tries to stop the charging Kenpachi by stabbing his face with the tip of his sword.
 The latter keeps going, Slasher Smile and all, as the sword slides on his face giving him a rather long cut.
 Much later we find out that the vertical scar on Kenpachi's face was given to him by Unohana Yachiru, the first Kenpachi and the only person he highly respects.

-- Happens to Perfect Storm in X Men Forever due to Kitty Pride's attack.
+- Happens to Perfect Storm in X-Men Forever due to Kitty Pride's attack.

 - In The Princess Bride Inigo Montoya has two scars, one on each cheek, that he received from the six-fingered man, Count Rugen, who killed his father, though in this case it's done as a Mark of Shame.
 At the end when he faces Rugen he returns the favor right before killing him.

-- Snow White & the Huntsman has a whole village of women and girls who scarred their own faces to avoid being preyed upon by Queen Ravenna, who gains magic power by draining youth and beauty from young women.
+- Snow White and the Huntsman has a whole village of women and girls who scarred their own faces to avoid being preyed upon by Queen Ravenna, who gains magic power by draining youth and beauty from young women.

 - In God of War II, Kratos ends up doing this to the Colossus of Rhodes after their first struggle.
 In Ghost of Sparta, is revealed that Kratos' own face scar comes from Ares hitting him when he was taking Deimos away.